Learnware-LAMDA/Learnware/README.md

 ### Upload Learnware

 Before uploading your learnware to the `Learnware Market`, you'll need to create a semantic specification, `semantic_spec`.
-This involves selecting or inputting values for predefined semantic tags to describe the features of your task and model.
+This involves selecting or inputting values for semantic tags to describe the features of your task and model.

 For instance, the following code illustrates the semantic specification for a Scikit-Learn type model.
 This model is tailored for education scenarios and performs classification tasks on tabular data: